northeastern-rc/rc-public-documentation/docs/source/welcome/services.md

 :link: hardware-overview
 :link-type: doc

-An overview of our computational resources
+An overview of our computational resources.
 +++
 [Learn more »](hardware-overview)
 :::